linux-china/markdown-chatgpt/README.md

 * Standard Markdown format for ChatGPT
 * Make a talk from Markdown
 * Support to load OpenAI token from environment variable `OPENAI_API_KEY`
+* Editor split support: one for prompt, another for response

 <!-- Plugin description end -->